Why Holding One Position Causes Tech Neck

 Add stretches to your quick break.
 Choose those that gently run your neck through its full range of motions.
 Include your arms and shoulders, too.

-Whether it’s a low-tech sticky note on your computer monitor or a downloaded posture app, find a way to remind yourself to reset to a balanced posture.
-Sit or stand up straight, head high and shoulders back.
+Use a sticky note on your monitor or a posture app.
+Find a way to remind yourself.
+Reset to a balanced posture regularly.
+Sit or stand up straight, head high, and shoulders back.
 Your neck will thank you.